 We were co-founded by Sir Paul McCartney (our Lead Patron) and Mark Featherstone-Witty RNOM OBE (our Principal).
-Many people associate us with Music but we also teach Acting, Community Drama, Dance, Management, Sound Technology and Theatre Performance Design and Technology.
+Many people associate us with Music but we also teach Acting, Applied Theatre & Community Drama, Dance, Management, Sound Technology and Theatre Performance Design and Technology.

 International Study at LIPA

 Almost a third of our 659 undergraduate students come from countries outside of the United Kingdom, as do several of our teaching staff.
 We have forty different nationalities here and international students are enrolled across all our degree and diploma programmes.

 We value the contributions that international students make to the learning, cultural and social life here and in return aim to make your time here as exciting and rewarding as possible.

 Despite our youth, The Liverpool Institute for Performing Arts (LIPA) has become well-known for the right reasons: its unique curriculum, quality teaching, outstanding facilities and impressive graduate destination statistics.

 We focus on the training of performers - actors, dancers, musicians – and those who make performance possible – arts managers, sound technicians, theater technicians, theater engineers, theater designers and community dramatists.

 We were officially opened by Her Majesty Queen Elizabeth 2 in 1996.
 Our Principal, Mark Featherstone-Witty OBE, founded us, with considerable support from the Institute’s Lead Patron, ex-Beatle, Sir Paul McCartney.